White Farm Equipment

-White Farm Equipment is a manufacturer of agricultural machinery, now discontinued except for planters, and owned by AGCO.
+White Farm Equipment was a manufacturer of agricultural machinery, now discontinued and owned by AGCO.

 History

-In 1960, the White Motor Company entered the agriculture market with the purchase of the Oliver Farm Equipment Company.
+In 1960, the White Motor Corporation entered the agriculture market with the purchase of the Oliver Farm Equipment Company.
 In 1962, White acquired the Cockshutt Farm Equipment Company of Canada.
 White increased its agricultural interests in 1963 with the acquisition of Minneapolis-Moline.

 In 1969, Oliver, Minneapolis-Moline and Cockshutt were merged to form White Farm Equipment with headquarters in Oak Brook, Illinois; White Motor Corporation's headquarters remained in Cleveland, Ohio.
 In 1975, Oliver, Minneapolis-Moline and Cockshutt were folded into the White brand.
 The green of Oliver, red of Cockshutt and yellow of Minneapolis-Moline tractors was replaced by the silver tractors of White's Field Boss line.

 The Field Boss models in approximate order of introduction are as follows: